hyperledger/identus-mediator/README.md

   M--pickup-->D((Reciever))
 ```

- - **CI** automate builds and tests all push to the main branch also as all PRs created.
+ - **CI** automates builds and tests all pushes to the main branch as well as all PRs created.
  - **Scala Steward** automates the creation of pull requests for libraries with updated dependencies, saving maintainers time and effort.
 It can also help ensure that libraries are kept up-to-date, improving their reliability and performance.

 ---

 **#atala-mediator on Discord:**

-For the fastest answers, join the [#atala-mediator][Link-Discord-Mediator] channel in the official Atala Discord and ask your questions, or just chat with other Atala developers and pioneers!
+For the fastest answers, join the [#atala-mediator][Link-Discord] channel in the official Atala Discord and ask your questions, or just chat with other Atala developers and pioneers!

 **More documentation:**